 4. Deep Conditioning Treatments

 Expert Tip: Celebrity hairstylist John Frieda recommends, “A deep conditioning treatment can help hydrate your hair and prevent further damage.
-Look for products that contain ingredients like shea butter or coconut oil”.
+Look for products that contain ingredients like shea butter or coconut oil.”

-When my hair turned brassy, I followed up my purple shampoo routine with a weekly deep conditioning treatment.
+Personal Anecdote: When my hair turned brassy, I followed up my purple shampoo routine with a weekly deep conditioning treatment.
 It not only helped repair the damage but also made my hair feel soft and healthy again.

 5. Olaplex or Protein Treatments

 If your hair feels brittle or looks dull after bleaching, consider using products like Olaplex, which helps rebuild the bonds in damaged hair.
-Protein treatments can also restore strength and elasticity, making your hair less prone to breakage.

-Expert Tip: Olaplex Founder, Craig Walker, states, “If your hair is damaged from bleaching, it’s important to use products that repair the bonds in your hair.
-Olaplex is a great option for rebuilding damaged hair”.
+Expert Tip: Olaplex Founder Craig Walker states, “If your hair is damaged from bleaching, it’s important to use products that repair the bonds in your hair.
+Olaplex is a great option for rebuilding damaged hair.”

 6. Avoid Heat Styling

 Study Insight: The study “The Impact of Heat Styling on Bleached Hair” warns that frequent heat styling on bleached hair can lead to increased hair damage and split ends.
-Air drying your hair and using heat-free styling methods can help preserve your hair’s health.

 7. Seek Professional Help

 If at-home treatments aren’t giving you the desired results, don’t hesitate to consult a professional.
-A trained stylist can apply a toner, gloss, or color correction treatment tailored to your hair’s specific needs.

 Expert Tip: Redken Global Artistic Director David Mallett says, “If you’re unsure about using a toner, consult with a professional colorist.
-They can help you choose the right product and technique for your hair”.
+They can help you choose the right product and technique for your hair.”

 Studies on Fixing Bleached Hair